My husband going to feed hay with the team.

 Hello and welcome to my website.

 My husband (Mike) and I have two great children who are grown & married, Ford and Mandy and 3 granddaughters!!!
-We live on a cattle ranch 19 miles northwest of Seneca, Ne...this is home!
+We live on a cattle ranch in Ne...Just 45 min drive to the Colorado line.
 We have spent much of our 30 years of marriage working on cattle ranches, making sure our kids grew up riding horses and learning about many animals and life in the great outdoors!!
 My Grandchildren are a huge part of my dogs...they help me a lot!

 We enjoy raising and training horses and competing in the arena as well.
 Starting with Jr rodeos & 4-H, on to high school rodeo, college rodeo and state rodeo it's all been apart of our life.
 And of course we use horses all the time for ranch work so I would be amiss if I did not mention our love for horses too.
 The next generation is well started with riding already.

 My family loves my Royal Standard Poodles and supports me 100%.
 They are wonderful outdoor dogs up for anything yet ready to lounge in the house and nap on the couch if I am inside.
 Royal Poodles' versatility and athleticism are amazing and it goes without saying they are intelligent.
 BUT the reason I love them so much is because they are dogs....and dogs take time, patience and training.
 So I do ask that everyone who gets one of my puppies is up to the commitment for the long haul.
 "The rewards are 10 fold in our favor with these loyal dogs!"

 My dogs life here & How I raise my puppies!

 As I have said before my adult dogs pretty much follow me around most days both inside and out, they are socialized, and ALL are housebroken.
 I love to take a dog with me when I can (almost always travel with one) and I embrace a outdoor life style with my animals.